Sanitize Devices Before Disposal

 University-owned devices must be sanitized before disposal or transfer.
 That means they must be erased, overwritten, or destroyed so that data cannot be recovered using normal system functions or software data recovery utilities.

 U-M Property Disposition is responsible for the disposal, transfer, or resale of all university property, including all computers and storage media devices, designated as surplus by U-M schools, colleges, and units.
+All U-M-owned devices sent to Property Disposition must be accompanied by a certificate of sanitization/destruction, unless Property Disposition is doing the sanitization or destruction for you.

 How you sanitize or request sanitization of a device or storage media depends on the type of device/storage and who manages it.